momenalabsy/TOP-Calcualutor/README.md

 # The Odin Project-Calcualutor
 a Calcualutor
-Wroking with keyboard and mouse Clicks
+Wroking with both mouse and keyboard